scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 Schema
 ------

 All operations need a schema to interpret the SStables with.
-This tool tries to auto-detect the location of the ScyllaDB data directories and the name of the table the SStable belongs to.
+By default the tool tries to auto-detect the schema of the SSTable.
+This should work out-of-the-box in most cases.
-If the SStable is located in a ScyllaDB data directory, it works out-of-the-box, without any additional input from the user.
-If the SStable is located at an external path, you need to specify the names of the keyspace and table to which the SStable belongs.
-In addition, some hints as to where the ScyllaDB data directory is located may also be required.

-The schema can be obtained in the following ways:

-* Auto-detected - If the SStable is located in the table's directory within the ScyllaDB data directory.
-* ``--keyspace=KEYSPACE --table=TABLE`` - If the SStable is located at an external location, but the ScyllaDB data directory or the config file are located at the standard location.
-The tool also reads the ``SCYLLA_CONF`` and ``SCYLLA_HOME`` environment variables to try to locate the configuration file.
+Although the tool tries to auto-detect the schema of the SStable by default, it provides options for the user to control where it obtains the schema from.
+The following schema-sources can be provided (more details on each one below):

-* ``--schema-file FILENAME`` - Read the schema definition from a file.
+* ``--schema-file FILENAME`` - Read the schema definition from a file containing DDL for the table and optionally the keyspace.
 * ``--system-schema --keyspace=KEYSPACE --table=TABLE`` - Use the known definition of built-in tables (only works for system tables).
-* ``--scylla-data-dir SCYLLA_DATA_DIR_PATH --keyspace=KEYSPACE --table=TABLE`` - Read the schema tables from the data directory at the provided location, needs the keyspace and table name to be provided with ``--keyspace`` and ``--table``.
+* ``--schema-tables [--keyspace KEYSPACE_NAME --table TABLE_NAME] [--scylla-yaml-file SCYLLA_YAML_FILE_PATH] [--scylla-data-dir SCYLLA_DATA_DIR_PATH]`` - Read the schema tables from the data directory.
-* ``--scylla-yaml-file SCYLLA_YAML_FILE_PATH --keyspace=KEYSPACE --table=TABLE`` - Read the schema tables from the data directory path obtained from the configuration, needs the keyspace and table name to be provided with ``--keyspace`` and ``--table``.
+* ``--sstable-schema --keyspace=KEYSPACE --table=TABLE`` - Read the schema from the SSTable's own serialization headers (statistics component).

 By default (no schema-related options are provided), the tool will try the following sequence: